EthanZhu90/ZSL_GAN/README.md

 Put the uncompressed data to the folder "data"

 ### To trained the GAN model, run train.py
-### To generate fake feature and do evaluation of ZSL, run test.py
+### To generate fake features and do evaluation of ZSL, run test.py

 ### Note: